 CDR Mark P Tschanz, DO, FACP, ACP Governor

-Welcome to the Fall 2020 Newsletter!
-It was wonderful to see so many of you at our Triservice virtual meeting last week.
-I appreciate that you were patient with the technical challenges, and remained engaged over the duration of the meeting.
-We had over 600 members register for the meeting, which is well above the usual number for the individual chapter meetings combined.
+Welcome to the Fall 2021 Newsletter!
+It was wonderful to see so many of you at our Tri-service virtual meeting last week.
+I appreciate that you were patient with the technical challenges and engaged over the duration of the meeting.
 I hope we can continue to grow this meeting next year in San Antonio LIVE!

-A special congratulations to the Navy Chapter Laureate Award Winner - Captain Ryan C. Maves.
-Aside from being master clinician in IM, ID, and critical care, CAPT Maves is an accomplished scholar and teacher.
-Most importantly, he is incredibly generous with his time, and an entire generation of Navy internists thanks him for his friendship and mentorship!
+A special congratulations to the Navy Chapter Laureate Award Winner – CDR Thanh Hoang.
+CDR Hoang is a master clinician, educator, mentor, and scholar!
 Please make sure you read his biography below, and reach out to congratulate him on this award.

-Please call or email me if you have any questions about the chapter or are interested in volunteer opportunities.
+Please reach out to me if you have any questions about the chapter or are interested in volunteer opportunities.

 CDR Mark P. Tschanz DO, MACM, FACP